pyodide/pyodide/docs/usage/type-conversions.md

 ## Errors

-All entrypoints and exit points from Python code are wrapped in Javascript `try` blocks.
-At the boundary between Python and Javascript, errors are caught, converted between languages, and rethrown.
+All entrypoints and exit points from Python code are wrapped in JavaScript `try` blocks.
+At the boundary between Python and JavaScript, errors are caught, converted between languages, and rethrown.

-Javascript errors are wrapped in a {any}`JsException <pyodide.JsException>`.
+JavaScript errors are wrapped in a {any}`JsException <pyodide.JsException>`.
 Python exceptions are converted to a {any}`PythonError <pyodide.PythonError>`.
-At present if an exception crosses between Python and Javascript several times, the resulting error message won't be as useful as one might hope.
+At present if an exception crosses between Python and JavaScript several times, the resulting error message won't be as useful as one might hope.

 In order to reduce memory leaks, the {any}`PythonError <pyodide.PythonError>`